ietf/id-guidelines/README.md

         “.example” TLD is reserved, allowing for arbitrary subdomains (in particular, ones that are not considered same-origin on the Web).

-- [ ] Verify that literal IP addresses are from the example ranges
+- [ ] Verify that literal IP addresses are from the example ranges.

         There are also ranges of IP addresses set aside for this purpose.
 For IPv4, these are defined in [RFC 6890]; for IPv6, see [RFC 3849].
 Per